 Those who have been following this blog for awhile know that my husband grew up in the Netherlands and spent summers on his father’s native island of Corfu in Greece.
 When we first met, I visited the Netherlands and easily became acquainted with his friends and family since nearly all Dutch people speak fluent English.
 The introductions to his Greek world were not as seamless.

 Though younger people in Greek speak English, it isn’t customary for older generations.
-I did a lot of smiling and nodding and my husband translated as much as he could.
+I spent a lot of time smiling and nodding while my husband translated as often as he could.
 Meals in Greece are long affairs prolonged by conversation and drink.
-The food is always captivating but feigning interest for a few hours without understanding a word was sometimes taxing.
-Over and over in my head, I giggled to myself, “It’s all Greek to me” as I laughed along with a joke I didn’t understand.
+The food is always captivating but feigning interest for a few hours without understanding a word becomes taxing.
+Over and over in my head, I giggled to myself, “It’s all Greek to me” as I took cues from others at the table and laughed along with a joke I didn’t understand.

-The first time we visited some cousins in Athens, they had set up a long table in their apartment to accommodate all the guests for a traditional meal.
+The first time we visited a few cousins in Athens, they set up a long table in their apartment to accommodate all the guests for a traditional meal.
 Kostas, the patriarch of the family, was an extremely hard-working man who managed many hours of physical work to provide for his family.
-He had a weathered face, a thick mustache, always a cigarette in one hand and big smile.
+He had a weathered face, a thick mustache, a big smile, and always a cigarette between his fingers.

 That evening, I ate Soutzoukakai for the first time.
 It was Kostas’ favorite meal and he made sure I understood that.
 He slowly repeated the words to me, “Thelo Soutzoukakia” and encouraged me to repeat it.
-It means “I want Soutzoukakai.”
-Like a good little parrot, I repeated over and over.
+The translation is “I want Soutzoukakai.”
+Like a good parrot, I repeated over and over.
 A number of times throughout the meal, Kostas would break conversation and look at me with raised eyebrows.
 “Thelo Soutzoukakia!”
 I would announced.
 Bravo!
 Smiles, laughs and nodding heads.
 The American got it right.
-Kostas was proud that he had taught me what he considered to be the most important sentence in the Greek language.
+Kostas was proud that he taught me what he considered to be the most important sentence in the Greek language.

-Though I have made dozens of Greek dishes, until last week, I had never prepared these meatballs.
+Though I have made dozens of Greek dishes, I had never prepared these meatballs until last week.
 A few years after meeting Kostas, we lost him to cancer.
 Though I didn’t know him well, we connected that evening thanks to his efforts.
-Perhaps I have been hesitant to make these meatballs since they hold such significance to my memory of Kostas.
+Perhaps I have been hesitant to make these meatballs since they hold such significance, tied to my memory of Kostas.

 Some weeks ago, I was contacted about reviewing a new line of cookware from Nambe.
 Though I don’t accept many product reviews, I was drawn in by the saute pans’ ability to move so seamlessly from stovetop to oven to table.
 Immediately, I knew I would devise a Greek meal around the shiny CookServ piece!

-While brainstorming what to cook, my husband suggested Soutzoukakia.
-We fondly remembered our meal with Kostas and I realized that rather than keeping the meatballs from my repertoire, I should master the recipe and teach my children and all that come to my table to say, “Thelo Soutzoukakia!”
+While brainstorming what to make, my husband suggested Soutzoukakia.
+We fondly remembered our meal with Kostas and I realized that rather than keeping the meatballs from my repertoire, I should master the recipe and teach my children and all that eat them to say, “Thelo Soutzoukakia!”

-We invited friends over for dinner and transferred the pan directly to the table alongside a few other Greek specialities.
-Though our family serves the meatballs with rice, they are also delicious over pasta.
-During our dinner, a number of the kids and even the babies requested second helpings of the Soutzoukakia until we had eaten every last one of the meatballs.
-I like to believe that somewhere Kostas was laughing and raising a glass of ouzo to our feast.
+We invited friends over to share the meal and transferred the pan directly to the table alongside other Greek specialities.
+During our dinner, the kids requested second helpings of the Soutzoukakia until we had eaten every last one of the meatballs.
+We laughed as they all tried their best to shout, “Thelo Soutzoukakia!”
+I believe that somewhere Kostas was smiling and raising a glass of ouzo to our feast.

 Soutzoukakia: Greek Smyrna Meatballs in Sauce